sodadata/soda-streaming/README.md

     ```
     docker-compose exec broker opt/kafka/bin/kafka-console-consumer.sh --topic stream1 --bootstrap-server localhost:9092
     ```
-    This should show messages as `Struct{key=key-xx, value=xxx}` if the data generator is running correctly.
+    This should show avro serialized messages if the data generator is running correctly.
+    Note: So far 2 streams are defined (*stream1*, *stream2*), one can check the content of a specific stream by specifying `--topic <topic-name>`

 3. Build a specific flink job: